How do I schedule an appointment with Student Counseling & Psychological Services?

 For emergencies, SCPS senior clinical staff members are available during regular business hours and can be accessed by calling or stopping by SCPS.
-After business hours and weekend emergency information can be found under the Auburn Family tab at the top of the SCPS home page.
+After business hours, during weekends, and holidays, an on-call counselor can be reached by calling 334.844.5123.

 Where is SCPS is located?

-SCPS located on the 2nd floor of the Auburn University Medical Clinic at the corner of Lem Morrison Drive and Duncan Drive.
+SCPS is located on the 2nd floor of the Auburn University Medical Clinic at the corner of Lem Morrison Drive and Duncan Drive.
 There is also a satellite office located in the Haley Center Room 0356 (the basement of Haley Center) Campus Map

 What about parking?

 There is plenty.
 Clients may use the Auburn University Medical Clinic (AUMC) parking lot while they are being seen at SCPS.
 The Center is also on the Tiger Transit Central-East Campus route.
 Tiger Transit stops and picks up students at AUMC.

 What types of services are offered by Student Counseling & Psychological Services?

 During the intake appointment, a student’s needs are assessed.
 Follow-up sessions are scheduled as appropriate to help a student work through his or her problems.
 Students may be seen for between 1-10 biweekly individual therapy sessions per academic year.
 In very rare circumstances, the number of sessions may be extended if it is clinically-indicated.
 Students who want or need more than biweekly sessions or longer-term contact with a counselor are referred to off-campus resources.
 Students may use group counseling as an adjunct or primary form of treatment.
 Group sessions are only limited by the number of groups available and the number of times any group meets.

 How much does it cost for counseling?